digitaldesigndj/shinkansen/readme.md

 * Page Speed Optimizations

-#### Kind of like Rails, Shinkansen is Omakase.
+#### Inspired by Rails, Shinkansen is Omakase.
 Using Node JS and Grunt it brings together 3 templating languages.

 * Jade -> HTML
 * Stylus -> CSS